 Any personal contributions (including third party contributions but excluding employer contributions) which are paid on or after age 75 are excluded from this test.
 This is because personal contributions do not attract tax relief and therefore the member will not benefit from double tax-relief if recycling occurs.

-With regards to measuring whether there has been a significant increase in contributions, where the member hadn’t paid contributions in a while, the Retail Price Index (RPI) can be used to up-rate the last contribution to produce a current value for comparison purposes.
-Contributions paid that are within the five year testing period should not be uprated.
+Where the member hadn’t paid contributions in a while, the Retail Price Index (RPI) can be used to up-rate the last contribution to produce a current value for comparison purposes.
+Contributions that are paid within the five-year testing period should not be uprated.

 Where tax-free cash is paid in a series of payments, it’s the payment that takes the total amount paid in the last 12 months over £7,500 that is used for the significant increase in contributions calculation.
 For example:

 The total tax-free cash taken in the last 12 months is £8,000.
-The tax-free cash payment of £5,000 is used when checking if the additional contribution exceeds 30% of the tax free lump sum paid.
-If the additional contribution was £2,000, this would be deemed to be a significant increase as it’s more than 30% of £5,000.
+The tax-free cash payment of £5,000 is used when checking if the additional contribution exceeds 30% of the tax-free lump sum paid.
+If the additional contribution were £2,000, this would be deemed to be a significant increase as it’s more than 30% of £5,000.